 The supervisor shall communicate the results of a performance evaluation to the employee.
 The employee must acknowledge that they have reviewed the evaluation.
 In the event the employee refuses to sign the evaluation form, the supervisor will acknowledge the employee's refusal to sign in writing on the form.
 The employee shall receive a copy of the evaluation before it is placed in the employee's personnel file.
-Employees may attach a statement of clarification to their evaluation form.
+No later than 15 calendar days after the date of the written evalution, employees may attach a statement of clarification to their evaluation form.